Commissioning and improvements of the instrumentation and launch of the scientific exploitation of OARPAF, the Regional Astronomical Observatory of the Antola Park: Introduction

-Initially, the facility and the dome of the telescope were conceived to be operated only locally and manually.
-Consequently, the scientific usage of the telescope was limited.
-Of course, being able to remotely control the dome and the other instruments represents a huge advantage for the scientific exploitation of the telescope.
-Therefore, with the goal of remotely controlling it, we implemented a first modification towards an automated use of the dome by developing a Python script running on a Raspberry-PI to query the control center for position, and interacting with the dome by an Arduino platform.
-The necessary works to remotely control the dome started immediately, and the needed set of instruments was bought: these include a new weather station with pluviometer, anemometer, hygrometer and thermometer, an all-sky camera, two IP webcams, and a new electronic system with an encoder directly interfaced to the interlock system.

-This way, remote operators can monitor the weather and sky conditions at \oarpaf and the possible presence of visitors; for the safety of the telescope, the dome will automatically close in case of bad weather and in case of prolonged absence of the Internet connection.
-A custom software framework under the Linux operating system was designed to manage all the parts.
+So far, the telescope was only operated locally, mainly for outreach events, and it was initially provided with a sbig stl 11000m camera (hereafter \stl) and its embedded filter wheel with standard Johnson-Cousins $UBVRI$ photometric filters.
+This camera was used during the site characterization, commissioning, and photometric observations.
+By means of this setup, we obtained first scientific results in several fields\cite{2016NCimC..39..284R, 2017PASP..129f4401R}, probing the scientific potential of the facility.
+In addition to the \stl, a \flechas échelle, an optical fiber spectrograph with a \textsc{atik {\normalfont Monochrome} 11000m} (hereafter \atik) is also available at the observatory.

-During the first years, the original dome showed problems of water leakage, posing a serious risk of damaging the telescope: therefore, a new dome was installed in 2020 by the Gambato company\footnote{\url{https://www.gambato.it/}}.
+Despite the encouraging photometric results, \oarpaf suffered from several problems.
+During the first years, the original dome showed water leakages, posing a serious risk of damaging the telescope: therefore, a new dome was installed in 2020 by the Gambato company\footnote{\url{https://www.gambato.it/}}.

-Since remote operations must be fully reliable, a stable access to the Internet is mandatory.
-Unfortunately, the access link currently in use at \oarpaf does not yet satisfy the necessary requirements of stability.
-Several actions for improving the overall quality-of-service and the service level agreements of the Internet connection are planned for the end of 2020 by the Liguria Digitale company\footnote{\url{https://www.liguriadigitale.it/}}.
-In the near future, the remote control of the facility will be obtained in two ways, described hereafter.